ArunimGuchait/BrainHack-School-2023-Project/README.md

 [2] Investigate white matter connectivity differences between elite athletes and non-athletes using dMRI and tractography analysis in Python.

 [3] Explore the relationship between grey matter volume, white matter connectivity, and specific athletic skills (endurance, strength, agility).
-Goals of the project

 ## Data and Tools to Use
 Publicly available datasets on college-level athletes